ajmeyers/react-node-test/readme.txt

 Simple web server
 "npm i express" - command to install Express as dependency in order to use it "npm start" - will run our server

+# API Endpoint

+Want to use Node/Express as an API
+-Will give our React app data
+-Perform an operation on the data
+-Perform an operation only the server can do

+"res" - short for response